 It is worth noting that this lens uses Canon’s EF mount, instead of EF-S, meaning it is compatible with full-frame bodies as well — and it covers a full-frame sensor from about 13 or 14mm upward.
 So, if you have both APS-C and full-frame and are looking for an affordable lens for both, this may be a good place to look.

-Part of Sigma’s newer “Contemporary” line, this is a replacement for the (somewhat unfortunately) identically named prior model — you can easily spot the difference from the use of all white lettering (no yellow) and the silver, circular “C” logo near the AF/MF switch.
+Part of Sigma’s newer “Contemporary” line, the Sigma 17-70mm f/2.8-4 DC Macro OS HSM (also available for Nikon and Pentax) is a replacement for the (somewhat unfortunately) identically named prior model — you can easily spot the difference from the use of all white lettering (no yellow) and the silver, circular “C” logo near the AF/MF switch.